 I think we use these terms to sound “teachery” and because they are culturally learned and absorbed.
 But I also think they can be very unclear for children.
 We assume they know what we are talking about, because it seems perfectly clear to us.
 We forget that children process language and ideas very differently than we do.

 Have you seen the video that made the rounds on Facebook a year or so ago, showing a baby in a high chair, cracking up laughing each time his mom sliced a banana?
 That was a good example for me as I thought about this teacher shorthand.
 It makes no sense to me, as an adult, that a simple action like slicing a piece of banana would be that funny.
 It made perfect sense to the baby, because we think very differently.

 I think it’s the same when we think our “teacherese” is making a concept or instruction clearer than simply saying what we want to see happen.

 “But, Heather,” said a past classmate of mine, “it sounds ‘teachery’ because we ARE teachers.
 It’s our job to sound teachery.”
-No. It’s our job to teach.
+No. It’s our job to support and facilitate their exploration, growth and learning.
 And if our shorthand is not working for the child, we need to let it go.